How do I use Docker with CircleCI?

 • version: Specifies the CircleCI configuration version.

 • jobs: A section that contains individual tasks.
-The build job checks out the code, sets up a remote Docker environment, builds the Docker image, and runs tests.
+The build job checks out the code, sets up a remote Docker environment, builds the Docker imageAn image is a visual representation of an object or scene, typically composed of pixels in digital formats.
+It can convey information, evoke emotions, and facilitate communication across various media.
+More », and runs tests.

-• workflows: Defines how jobs run in relation to each other.
+• workflows: Defines how jobs run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » in relation to each other.
 In this case, we have a single workflow that executes the build job.

 Running the Pipeline